WebberZone/contextual-related-posts/readme.txt

 * Modified: `thumb_timthumb`, `thumb_timthumb_q` and `filter` attributes for the function `crp_get_the_post_thumbnail` have been deprecated.
 If you're using this function, an entry will be created for the deprecated log
 * Modified: Reset default thumbnail URL location to plugin default if the field is blank or only contains `/default.png`
 * Modified: Meta-box will no longer be displayed on non-public post types
+* Modified: For first image, the plugin will attempt to seek the correct thumbnail size if available
 * Fixed: Author link was incorrectly displayed multiple times in the list when Show Author was enabled
 * Fixed: WP Notice Errors when using the Widget via the Customizer menu in WordPress